Complex Regional Pain Syndrome

 - A higher-than-expected amount of pain from an injury

 - A change in appearance of an affected area

 - No other cause of pain or altered appearance

 How Is Complex Regional Pain Syndrome Treated?

 Because there is no cure for CRPS, the goal of treatment is to relieve painful symptoms associated with the disorder.
-Therapies used include psychotherapy, physical therapy, and drug treatment, such as topical analgesics, narcotics, corticosteroids, antidepressants and antiseizure drugs.
+Therapies used include psychotherapy, physical therapy, and drug treatment, such as topical analgesics, narcotics, corticosteroids, osteoporosis medication, antidepressants and antiseizure drugs.

 Other treatments include:

 - Sympathetic nerve blocks: These blocks, which are done in a variety of ways, can provide significant pain relief for some people.
 One kind of block involves placing an anesthetic next to the spine to directly block the sympathetic nerves.

 - Surgical sympathectomy: This controversial technique destroys the nerves involved in CRPS.
 Some experts believe it has a favorable outcome, while others feel it makes CRPS worse.
 The technique should be considered only for people whose pain is dramatically but temporarily relieved by selective sympathetic blocks.

 - Intrathecal drug pumps: Pumps and implanted catheters are used to send pain-relieving medication into the spinal fluid.